-Very rarely a student may request to have the two-hour requirement waived for one semester.
-This is entitled an Exception Request.
-Speak with your major advisor if you anticipate needing underload permission, and then speak with the Graduate Coordinator regarding eligibility.
+Very rarely a student may request to have the two-hour requirement waived for one semester (called an Exception Request).
+Speak with your major professor if you anticipate needing underload permission, and then speak with the Graduate Coordinator regarding eligibility.